Preparing for Allergy Season: Tips for Managing Childhood Allergies

 Dr. Margaret Payne, Pediatric Physician

 As a parent, it's natural to want the best for your child's health and well-being.
 Regular visits to the doctor are an important part of keeping your child healthy, but they can also be stressful and overwhelming, especially if you're not sure what to expect.
 Preparing for your child's doctor's appointment can help ease your anxieties and make the experience more productive.
-In this guide, we'll provide you with practical tips and advice to help you prepare for your child's next doctor's appointment.

 1. Make a list of symptoms: Before your appointment, make a list of symptoms that your child are experiencing, including when they started, how often they occur, and how severe they are.
 This will help your doctor understand your condition and make an accurate diagnosis.